History of the New England Patriots: 2001: First Super Bowl Championship

 The Patriots faced the Steelers in the AFC Championship Game.
 After Brady injured his ankle in the second quarter, Bledsoe came off the sideline and led the team to their only offensive touchdown of the game.
 In the second half, with two special teams touchdowns and two fourth-quarter interceptions of passes thrown by Pittsburgh's Kordell Stewart, the Patriots upset the Steelers 24–17 to advance to Super Bowl XXXVI.

 In the Super Bowl, the Patriots faced the St. Louis Rams, led by league MVP Kurt Warner.
 During the game, Bill Belichick used a defensive game plan that used the blitz sparingly, but chipped the Rams receivers and running back Marshall Faulk as they went into their patterns.
 This plan forced three turnovers.

 Belichick's defense held the Rams off until the 4th quarter, but after trailing 17–3 early in the quarter, St. Louis scored two touchdowns to tie the game at 17–17.
 With 1:30 to go and no time-outs, Brady led New England's offense downfield to the Rams' 30-yard line, setting up Adam Vinatieri, who won the game with a 48-yard field goal as time expired, giving the Patriots their first Super Bowl win.
 Brady was selected Super Bowl MVP.

 The Patriots' victory parade in Boston was attended by approximately 1.2 million fans.
-During the offseason, Brady signed a long-term contract with the team and Bledsoe was traded to the Buffalo Bills for a 1st-round pick in the 2003 NFL Draft.
+During the offseason, Brady signed a long-term contract with the team and Bledsoe was traded to the Buffalo Bills for a 1st-round pick in the 2003 NFL draft.

 Gillette Stadium

 While owning the Patriots, Robert Kraft attempted to build a new stadium.
-In 1998, Kraft came close to a deal with the Massachusetts Legislature for to build a new stadium adjacent to the old stadium, with the state providing $75 million for infrastructure improvements.
+In 1998, Kraft came close to a deal with the Massachusetts Legislature to build a new stadium adjacent to the old stadium, with the state providing $75 million for infrastructure improvements.
 However, Massachusetts House Speaker Tom Finneran refused to support the bill and the deal failed.
 Afterwards, Kraft reached a deal with Connecticut Governor John G. Rowland to build a new stadium in Hartford, Connecticut.
 However, after the stadium plan was approved by the Connecticut General Assembly, problems were discovered with the proposed site that would delay construction.
 At this time, the NFL announced loan incentives where teams could borrow money from the league to build new stadiums.

 In 1999, Kraft announced that he was abandoning the Hartford stadium project.
 Kraft reached a deal with the Massachusetts legislature for infrastructure improvements around the stadium.
 The stadium received approval from the citizens of Foxborough for the new stadium.
 The naming rights to the stadium were originally purchased by CMGi, an e-commerce company based in nearby Waltham, Massachusetts.
 CMGi Corporation sold the naming rights to Boston-based Gillette.